xamarin/Xamarin.Auth/GettingStarted.md

 		authorizeUrl: new Uri ("https://login.live.com/oauth20_authorize.srf"),
 		redirectUrl: new Uri ("https://login.live.com/oauth20_desktop.srf"));

-Skydrive uses OAuth 2.0 authentication, so we create an `OAuth2Authenticator`.
-Authenticators are responible for managing the user interface and communicating with authentication services.
+Skydrive uses OAuth 2.0 authentication, so we create an `OAuth2Authenticator`. `Authenticator`s are responible for managing the user interface and communicating with authentication services.

-Authenticators take a variety of parameters.
-In this case, the application's client ID, its authorization scope, and Skydrive's various service locations are required.
+`Authenticator`s take a variety of parameters; in this case, the application's client ID, its authorization scope, and Skydrive's various service locations are required.

 ## 2. Authenticate the user

-While authenticators manage their UIs, it's up to you to actually present them on the screen.
+While `Authenticator`s manage their UIs, it's up to you to actually present them on the screen.

 	PresentViewController (auth.GetUI (), true, null);